-For many migrants who move Down Under, a crucial part of the Australian dream is running your own business.
+For many Kiwis who move to Australia, a crucial part of the dream may be running their own business.
 Whether you’re selling apartments, electronics or anything in between, the healthy Australian economy can offer the perfect tonic for business success.

 Australia has a rich history of poor migrants starting from nothing and then developing multimillion-dollar businesses.
 Think of Westfield’s Frank Lowy, Meriton’s Harry Triguboff and consumer electronics guru Ruslan Kogan, to name but a few.
 Starting a business in Australia certainly turned out to be a great idea for them, so here’s how you can get started and set your company on the road to long-term success.

 Kiwis moving to Australia

 The Special Category Visa (SCV) that Kiwis obtain on entry to Australia is a temporary visa.
 You do not have the same rights and benefits as Australian citizens or permanent residents.
 To obtain these rights, Kiwis must obtain permanent visas.

 If you lived in Australia before 26 February 2001, you might find you are already a permanent resident.
 You can find this out at the Department of Home Affairs – Immigration and Citizenship.
 If you arrived after 26 February 2001, you need to apply for a visa, for example, a Permanent resident visa or a Skilled independent visa.

 To apply for Australian citizenship, there are several requirements you must meet.
 For example, you must have lived in Australia permanently for 12 months before your application and lived in Australia on a valid visa for 4 years.
 You can find further details at the Department of Home Affairs – Immigration and Citizenship.

 It’d be great if starting a business was as simple as it was when you were a kid—set up a stand out the front of your house, and away you go.
 Australian legislation and government regulations mean you have to jump through a few hoops before you can start earning your first million.
 Read on to find out what you need to do.